 Bridging Loan Pros & Cons

-Recent years have seen the UK bridging loans market grow, expand and diversify like never before.
-But what exactly is bridging finance?
-Or more importantly, what are the benefits of bridging loans, over and above more traditional financial products?
+Over the last few years the UK has seen the bridging finance market grow, expand and diversify like never before.
+But what exactly is a bridging loan and what are the benefits of this type of funding option when compared to more traditional financial products?

 The Pros of Bridging Loans